e-mail: josh.josueflores@gmail.com

 The M61-A Vulcan Cannon was a project I modeled during the Spring quarter 2012 at The Art Institute of Dallas.
 The project took me ten weeks to finish and this included gathering references.
 The challenge that would come to building this was the ammo chain and the base of the turret.
 My plan was to build the model and to texture it.
 Inspiration came from my love of machines and the construction that goes with it.

-M61-A Vulcan Cannon
+M61-A Vulcan Cannon Beauty

 M61-A Vulcan Cannon back left-side view

-M61-A Vulcan Cannon front view
+M61-A Vulcan Cannon left view

 M61-A Vulcan Cannon front close view